felipegimenezsilva/dev-toolbox/README.md

 apt-get, pip install, npm install became very commom in our daily tasks, and keep all this things organized is a challenging activity.

-One time ago, I was trying to avoid install every thing in my host.
-My idea was create a kind of 'python virtual environment' for anything, and then I discover the Podman and the podman-toolbox.
-I was trying to use Docker to keep everything conteinerd, and configuring volumes to my files, but I was having some trouble with permissions, usability, etc.
+Some time ago, I was trying to avoid install everything in my host.
+My idea was to create a kind of 'python virtual environment' for anything, and then I found out the Podman and the podman-toolbox.
+I was trying to use Docker to keep everything conteinerd, and I try to configure volumes to my files, but I was having some trouble with permissions types, usability, etc.

-Podman is very similar to docker, and has the podman-toolbox that already solve these problems, and other difficulties founded in 'immutable linux distros'.
+Podman is very similar to docker (and maybe better), and the podman-toolbox that already solve these problems, and other difficulties founded in 'immutable linux distros'.
 So, I decided to keep this solution here :D .